About Us

 Robyn Tyler

-Robyn Tyler is a specialist in language and literacy in Science and across the curriculum.
-She has recently completed her PhD which was an ethnographic case study on the practices of bilingual isiXhosa/English learners in a high school Science class and study group in Khayelitsha.
+Robyn Tyler is a researcher in the Centre for Multilingualism and Diversities Research at the University of the Western Cape.
+She specialises in language and literacy in Science and across the curriculum.
+Robyn was awarded her PhD from the University of Cape Town in 2019 which was an ethnographic case study on the practices of bilingual isiXhosa/English learners in a high school Science class and study group in Khayelitsha.
 Her work experience includes high school English teaching, lecturing in language and literacy in education and supervising student teachers.
-Robyn also currently serves as a parent member on the School Governing Body of an ex-model C primary school in Cape Town.

 Affiliates